ZacharyConlyn/fuzzy_yara/README.md

 2. **Install dependencies:**

-   You may need to install Capstone and PySide6 if you haven't already.
+   You may need to install Capstone if you haven't already.
 Binja gives you an easy way to do that: `View -> Command Palette -> Install Python3 Module` and enter `capstone`

 4. **Copy `fuzzy_yara.py` to your Binary Ninja plugins folder:**